I Shall Be Free No. 10: Composition and lyrical interpretation

-"I Shall Be Free No. 10", like "I Shall Be Free" from Dylan's eponymous debut studio album Bob Dylan (1962), derives from earlier songs such as Lead Belly's "We Shall Be Free", recorded with Guthrie and Sonny Terry in 1944.
-John H. Cowley traced stanzas from "We Shall Be Free" and similar songs back to the mid-ninetenth century.
+"I Shall Be Free No. 10", like "I Shall Be Free" from Dylan's second studio album The Freewheelin' Bob Dylan (1963), derives from earlier songs such as Lead Belly's "We Shall Be Free", recorded with Guthrie and Sonny Terry in 1944.
+John H. Cowley traced stanzas from "We Shall Be Free" and similar songs back to the mid-nineteenth century.
 Early recorded variations include "You Shall" (1927) by Frank Stokes and Dan Sane (performing as the Beale Street Sheikhs), and "What a Time" (1928) by Jim Jackson.
-Critic Michael Gray noted similarities in the lyrics of Jackson's song to both the content of the Lead Belly track, and the lyrical and instrumental delivery by Dylan of his own "I Shall be Free" songs.
+Critic Michael Gray noted similarities in the lyrics of Jackson's song to both the content of the Lead Belly track, and the lyrical and instrumental delivery by Dylan of his own "I Shall Be Free" songs.
 However, Jackson's version had not been released by 1964.
-Gray says that the title "I Shall Be Free No. 10" is an explicit acknowledgement by Dylan of "the many antecedents and variants and versions" of the older songs.
+Gray suggested that the title "I Shall Be Free No. 10" is an explicit acknowledgement by Dylan of "the many antecedents and variants and versions" of the older songs.

-The song opens with "an affirmation of [Dylan's] ordinariness".
+The song opens with Dylan declaiming his normality, in what scholar of English Charles O. Hartman described as "archetypal here-I-am-singing-in-front-of-you deixis".
 Critic Jim Curtis wrote that "you can practically see [Dylan] grinning" on the track.

-Later in the song, Dylan, who had been receiving critical acclaim for his songwriting, sings "Yippee!
+Later in the song, Dylan, who had been receiving critical acclaim for his song-writing, sings "Yippee!
 I'm a poet, and I know it/ Hope I don't blow it".
 Literature scholar Timothy Hampton wrote that by referring to the critical recognition with "doggerel verse", Dylan "both acknowledges his genius and undercuts his claim to serious purpose at the same time."
 Hampton argued that "Nowhere is Dylan's status as artist, media figure, pop hero, and political spokesperson evoked with more self-awareness or complexity than in these lines."

-Author John Nogowski remarked that the song provides a "welcome bit of Guthriesque comic relief" after the "verbal maelstom" of Chimes of Freedom" which precedes it on the album.
-Similarly, critic Andy Gill wrote that "Dylan presumably felt it might be prudent to lighten things up" after "Chimes of Freedom".
+Political Science professor Jeff Taylor and historian Chad Israelson, authors of The Political World of Bob Dylan: Freedom and Justice, Power and Sin (2015), observed that although Dylan had addressed political and civil rights themes in his early songs, he was never formally part of any organization, and that although he played at numerous benefit concerts, he rarely made political statements whilst performing.
+They wrote that his statement in the humorous "I Shall Be Free No. 10" that he was "'liberal to a degree' and that he wanted everyone 'to be free' is probably as close to a coherent description of his politics as anything."